🎬 Video Generation¶

 -

-This paper proposes Co-Settle, a framework that trains a lightweight linear projection layer on top of a frozen image-pretrained encoder.
-Using temporal cycle consistency loss and semantic separability constraints, the method achieves consistent improvements across multi-granularity video downstream tasks on 8 image foundation models with only 5 epochs of self-supervised training.
+This paper proposes the Co-Settle framework, which trains a lightweight linear projection layer on a frozen image pre-trained encoder.
+By leveraging temporal cycle consistency loss and semantic separability constraints, it consistently enhances multi-granularity video downstream task performance across 8 image foundation models with only 5 epochs of self-supervised training.

 - Generative Neural Video Compression via Video Diffusion Prior